In California, a judge can determine ownership of a pet animal.

 The answers to these questions can be quite subjective.
 Therefore, litigation can be frightening because you cannot predict who will win.
 Further, the judge may order one party to care for the pet during divorce proceedings but assign permanent ownership to the other party after the divorce.

 A victim of domestic violence can obtain a restraining order that awards them the sole possession, care, and control of their animals.
 They can also obtain an order that the domestic violence perpetrator must stay away from the animal(s) and refrain from taking, selling, concealing, and attacking the pet.

 How can you avoid a dispute over your pet?

-Some clients have agreed to an alternating week situation with each ‘parent’ having the pet 50% of the time.
-They’ve also agreed to terms whereby they will be given a ‘right of first refusal’ for pet care.
-In other words, if one spouse is going out of town, s/he will offer the pet to the other spouse first, before choosing a pet sitter or boarding service.
+Some clients have agreed to an alternating week situation with each “parent” having the pet 50% of the time.
+They’ve also agreed to terms whereby they are given a “right of first refusal” for pet care.
+In other words, if one spouse is going out of town, they will offer custody of the pet to the other spouse first, before choosing a pet sitter or boarding service.